nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-quota.md

     ![]({{file name='quota-statistics.png'}} ?w=600,border=true)
     The tab displays:

-    *   the repartition of the used space between live document, deleted documents and archived versions.
+    *   the repartition of the used space between live document, trashed documents and archived versions.
     *   the list of the content of the workspace, sorted by size.

         {{#> callout type='info' }}